AriFordsham/GHCWiki/erlang-in-haskell.md

 1. Copy the compiled executable `Pi6` to some location on each of the three hosts.

 1. For each node, we need to create a configuration file.
-This is plain text file, usually named `config` and usually placed in the same directory with the executable.
+This is plain text file, usually named `config` and is expected to be in the current directory.
 There are many possible settings that can be set in the configuration file, but only a few are necessary for this example; the rest have sensible defaults.
 On `masterhost`, create a file named `config` with the following content:

   ```wiki
   cfgRole MASTER